Updated: Jul 1

 So if you're concerned that your penis falls on the smaller side of things, know that you actually may be in the majority and you just didn't realize it.
 Penis size is a topic of concern for many men, and there is a lot of misinformation out there about how age affects penis growth.

-Which is why we will be discussing it today... what your penis growth with age looks like... what are the causes for losing the strength faster.... and how you can prevent it.
+Which is why we will be discussing it today... what your penis growth with age looks like... what causes a decrease in size .... and how you can prevent it.

 Keep in mind that everyone is different, and these are general guidelines and information about penis growth with age.
 We're here more to provide you with as much information about the stages of penile growth so that you can apply it to you're life and experiences.